173TECH/sayn/docs/tasks/overview.md

 ### `tags`

-Task can define a `tags` attribute - you can define as many `tags` as desired on a task.
+Tasks can define a `tags` attribute - you can define as many `tags` as desired on a task.
 Those `tags` can be used in order to run only `tasks` which are defined with a specific tag.
 This is useful to group several `tasks` across multiple DAGs under one structure.
 Please see below how to define `tags` on a task:

 **`dag.yaml`**
 ```yaml